A Brief History of Baseball Cards

 3. Babe Ruth | Card Sold For: $4,212,000

 The Babe Ruth Goudey baseball card from 1933.
 Getty Images courtesy of Transcendental Graphics Having star power is a good thing.
-Ruth was known by many nicknames, including “The Great Bambino,” “The Sultan of Swat,” “The Colossus of Clout,” and simply “The Babe.”
-Ruth was the first global star in the history of the sport.
+Ruth was known by several nicknames, including “The Great Bambino,” “The Sultan of Swat,” “The Colossus of Clout,” and simply “The Babe.”
+Ruth was the first global celebrity in the history of the sport.
 He, like Wagner, was named to the MLB’s All-Century team and was inducted into the Hall of Fame as a member of the inaugural class in 1936.
 Ruth, who played in the Major Leagues from 1914 to 1935, held the record for the most home runs hit until he was surpassed by Hank Aaron (1974) and Barry Bonds (2007).

 The iconic card was a 1933 Goudey53, which sold for $4,212,000 at an auction in July 2021.